Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Quasiconformal Flows on

 In Section \ref{sec:qc} we mentioned that a quasiconformal mapping is $\cP$-differentiable almost everywhere.
-We also have horizontal Sobolev regularity, if $f$ is a quasiconformal mapping, then $ f \in HW_{\text{loc}}^{1,4} $.
-More is true, as \eqref{eq:jdef}, and the reverse H\"{o}lder inequality \eqref{eq:rhi}, imply that there exists $\epsilon > 0$ such that $f \in HW_{\text{loc}}^{1,4+\epsilon}$.
-The, almost everywhere defined, classical horizontal differential determined by the $\cP$-derivative, as in \eqref{eq:dhf}, may serve as representative of the formal horizontal differential.
-Reserving the notation $ f_s $ for the time-$ s $ flow mappings of $ v $, let $ D_H f_s $ stand for this representative of the formal horizontal differential of $ f_s $.
+We also have horizontal Sobolev regularity: if $f$ is a quasiconformal mapping then $ f \in HW_{\text{loc}}^{1,4} $.
+Moreover, \eqref{eq:jdef} and the reverse H\"{o}lder inequality \eqref{eq:rhi} imply there exists $\epsilon > 0$ such that $f \in HW_{\text{loc}}^{1,4+\epsilon}$.
+The almost everywhere defined classical horizontal differential determined by the $\cP$-derivative (as in \eqref{eq:dhf}) may serve as representative of the formal horizontal differential.
+Reserving the notation $ f_s $ for the time-$ s $ flow mappings of $ v $, we let $ D_H f_s $ indicate this choice.

-The nature of the argument that follows is designed precisely so that our end goal, Proposition \ref{pro:link}, holds for \textit{all} values $ s \in [0,1]$.
-It is likely a similar statement could be proved without as much preparation if we were aiming only for almost every $ s \in [0,1] $. \begin{lem} For $ p \in \mH $ and $ s \in [0,1] $ the mapping $ ( p , s ) \mapsto f_s (p) $ is continuous.
+The nature of the argument that follows is designed precisely so that our end goal (Proposition \ref{pro:link}) holds for \textit{all} values $ s \in [0,1]$.
+It is likely a similar statement could be proved without as much preparation if we were aiming only for almost every $ s \in [0,1] $. \begin{lem} The mapping $( p , s ) \mapsto f_s (p) $ is continuous on $\mH \times [0,1]$.
 Moreover, for each ball $ B \subset \mH $,